nautechsystems/nautilus_trader/docs/concepts/architecture.md

 # Architecture

 Welcome to the architectural overview of NautilusTrader.
-This document dives deep into the foundational principles, structures, and designs that underpin the platform.
+This guide dives deep into the foundational principles, structures, and designs that underpin the platform.
 Whether you're a developer, system architect, or just curious about the inner workings of NautilusTrader, this exposition covers: